jahodogit/riverpod_nba/README.md

 # riverpod_nba

-This proyect contains my skill improvments to code with riverpod and firebase
+This proyect contain my skill improvments to code with riverpod and firebase

 ## Features